How An LLP Firm is Different From Private Company and Partnership Firm?

 The term “LLP Firm” denotes an alternative business format that provides the privileges of both private limited company and a partnership firm.
 Under this business format, the designated partners enjoy limited liability.
 That means they are liable only to the extent of the capital contributed by them in the firm.

-This article will discuss the concept of LLP Firm and how it is different from a Private Limited Company and Partnership.
+This article will discuss the concept of LLP Firms and how it is different from a Private Limited Company and Partnership.

 Private Limited Company